oGranny/Calculator/README.md

 # Calculator

-A simple Calculator built in flutter.
+A simple Calculator built using flutter SDK.

 ## Installation